css-ch/ionic-issues-reproduction/README.md

 `npm install`

 ## Generate Certificate
-The one available in the repo is for localhost
+The one available in the repo is for localhost + my local mac IP @ home as alternative.
-But if you need one for your specific IP (for connecting from mobile) you need a specific one
+So if you want to run the app on a phone, you have to provide YOUR server's IP address (ifconfig)

-1. Execute command `openssl req -nodes -new -x509 -keyout server.key -out server.cert`
+1. Execute command (change IP) `openssl req -nodes -new -x509 -addext "subjectAltName = IP:192.168.1.7" -keyout server.key -out server.cert`
 2. Answer all questions (https://flaviocopes.com/express-https-self-signed-certificate/)
-3. Remember to fill you IP for the question `Common Name (e.g. server FQDN or YOUR name)`
 4. Add both (server.key and server.cert) to `backend/certs`
-4. Add the server.cert to `frontend/certs` and rename it `server.cer`
+4. Add the server.cert to `frontend/certs`
+5. Navigate into that folder and execute command `openssl x509 -outform der -in server.cert -out server.cer`

 ## Run the Server